slightknack/slightknack.dev/content/blog/sketchnote.md

         - With thick marker to hide
       - Do not scribble out
     - Tilted words
-      - Drawing to break of rythm of text
+      - Drawing to break of rhythm of text
       - Write lines and focus on spacing to top or bottom of page
       - Don't stay tilted, correct asap
     - Spacing
       - Don't crowd lines.
 Leave more space than you think necessary between things

 - Separating notes
-  - I like to keep everything in one notebook, but you can have different notebooks for differnt subjects.
+  - I like to keep everything in one notebook, but you can have different notebooks for different subjects.
 Note that sketchnotes are meant to be information-dense - Instead of having a notebook per subject, stick to maybe 2 or 3 at most and group by subject group (i.e. science & tech, liberal arts, personal notes).
 Up to you, no hard and fast rules.
   - Start each notes on a new page, trust me.
 Don't worry if pages are mostly blank, and don't worry about filling pages
   - Use a different color between sequential notes.
 Don't have to keep colors consistent between subjects, organization is up to you.